acholder/Black-Title-Bar-Chrome-OS/README.md

   * Does NOT override custom theme color specified by site.
   * Does NOT theme system windows (settings, files, etc).
-  * Requires "Developer Mode" to be enabled
+  * Requires "Developer Mode" to be enabled.

 Installation: